vigibot/vigicad/README.md

 #### Core assembly

-- Raspberry PI 2 / Raspberry PI 3 / Raspberry PI 3 A+ / Raspberry PI 3 B+
+- Raspberry PI 2 / Raspberry PI 3 / Raspberry PI 3 A+ / Raspberry PI 3 B+ / Raspberry PI 4
-  - Raspberry PI 4 wait an issue with DMA-based software PWM
 - An aftermarket *wide-angle lens* camera module v1 clone is highly recommended
   - The "genuine" camera module v1 or v2 use pinhole lens and are are bad for first person view piloting
   - There is only one camera module v1 clone that combines a *wide-angle lens* and a motorized IR-cut filter at time of writing